 Based on this visit and my review of documents, the food service program is developing.
-However, residents continue to complain about not having enough food.
-In addition, there were numerous complaints about the food being cold.
-I observed the food process during this visit and found that the residents were correct as it relates to not enough food and that the temperature of the food was unacceptable, which means that the food was below the federal food standard requirements.
-I also observed residents being served at different times on each unit.
-The scheduled time of serving was approximately 1 hour to a 1 hour and 15 minutes after the food was delivered to the kitchen.
-According to Ms. Frelix, meals are in the process of being prepared onsite which should reduce the serving time and resident complaints.
-I would concur with the administration, that meals being prepared at the facility would be a step in the right direction.
-This in no way means that the residents should be responsible for food preparation or service.
-The facility must hire professional food handlers etc. to carry out this process.
+However, residents still continue to complain about not having enough food and that the food is tasteless.
+In addition, there were still numerous complaints about the food being cold and not being appealing (see Exhibit E).
+I observed the food process during this visit and found that the residents were correct as it relates to not enough food which is below the federal food standard requirements, and the temperature of the food was unacceptable.

+However, during this visit, I found that food was being served in a timely manner and that the cooks were preparing food onsite.
+See provision 9.

-Also, I would still recommend that a major cleaning of the kitchen be done for sanitation purposes.
-For example the warming ovens, (see exhibit C).
-In addition, I recommend the menus be dated.
+I am still recommending that a major cleaning of the kitchen be done for sanitation purposes (see Exhibits A-1 to A-4).
+In addition, I am still recommending the menus be dated.